 7. Noise impact analyses will be conducted, by a noise consultant selected by the Applicant and approved by the County, during the design phase as

 8. No permanent structures will be allowed.

-The issuing of this request begins the county's official process to look for a developer for the controversial project.
+The issuing of this request begins the county's official process to look for a developer for .
 Potomac residents opposed to the soccer fields have been concerned about the project for multiple reasons, spanning concern for a lack of government transparency, to the affect the project will have on the day-to-day lives of neighbors.

 For a listing of Patch's reporting on the issue, click here.